Epping Rugby & Netball Club

 Epping Rugby and Netball Club is a sports club, based in Epping, New South Wales.
-The senior rugby division of the club plays in the 2nd (lower grades) and 4th division (higher grades) of New South Wales Suburban Rugby Union, while the Rams Netball club plays in the Eastwood Ryde Netball Association competitions.
+The senior rugby division of the club plays in the 2nd division of New South Wales Suburban Rugby Union, while the Rams Netball club plays in the Eastwood Ryde Netball Association competitions.

 History

 The Epping Rugby Club started in the 1930s as Epping Juniors, giving juniors in the Epping area a chance to play rugby.

 Since their inception, there have been a number of future international rugby players played for Epping's juniors.
 These include: